 If the mixture curdles, add a teaspoon of the flour mixture and continue to beat until smooth.

 Beating the fat and the sugar until light, pale and fluffy.
 Having all ingredients at room temperature (soft margarine) helps achieve this faster.

 Also if your sugar is in large crystal form, consider blitzing it in a food processor/grinder to a much finer granule.
 Super fine caster sugar is the best.
 Fine sugar will dissolve faster and fluff up easily.

 Once all the eggs are added, it’s time to fold in the flour.
 Add flour and milk alternatively.
 Use a big spoon to add flour to the mixture and beat the lowest speed, then add a splash of milk.
 For best results fold by hand.
 Video below!

 The final batter should be luscious, smooth, voluminous and not too thick.

-A little trick is to refrigerate the batter with the bowl for 10 minutes and add a table spoon of extra flour and beat on high for 3-4 seconds to bring back the smooth texture.
+A little trick is to refrigerate the batter with the bowl for 10 minutes and add a tablespoon of extra flour and beat on high for 3-4 seconds to bring back the smooth texture.

 Fold flour by hand using the mechanism shown in the video.
 Fold and cut through!
 This is the best way to incorporate flour to a batter without splitting the mixture.